| NEBRODI

 Marquis Ventimiglias.
 The building only consists of few ruins and

 a small Church dedicated to St. Anne, once the family chapel.
+The

 site offers a fine panoramic view.
 At the heart of the town stands